-The EMPWR program specializes in mental health for LGBTQ+ individuals, including those questioning and/or seeking support around identity exploration.
-Our providers specialize in working with patients with diverse gender identities (including transgender and non-binary) and sexual orientations, particularly those with experiences of stress and trauma
+The EMPWR program specializes in mental health for LGBTQ+ children and teens, including those questioning and/or seeking support around identity exploration.
+Our providers specialize in working with patients with diverse gender identities (including transgender and non-binary) and sexual orientations, particularly those with experiences of stress and trauma.

 Thursday 9:00 am – 5:00 pm